Polyscias spectabilis

-Polyscias spectabilis (syn.
-Gastonia spectabilis) is a canopy level, or lower emergent rainforest tree native to New Guinea, belonging to the family Araliaceae.
+Polyscias spectabilis is a species of plant in the ivy and ginseng family Araliaceae.
+It is native to areas from New Guinea to the Solomon Islands and Queensland, Australia.

 Each branch blooms once with a terminal inflorescence, but then forms two widely spreading branches just beneath the inflorescence which together resemble the letter "U", giving the tree a unique appearance.